eneskarpuz/react-native-drag-text-editor/README.md

-# React Native Text Prototype
+# React Native Drag Text Editor

-React Native Text Prototype is kind a Text Editor still in development for photo editing / manipulation cases.
+React Native Drag Text Editor is kind a Text Editor for both IOS and Android, still in development for photo editing / manipulation cases.

   - Drag and Drop Text
   - Resize Text